-Single Support Plan

-Strategies used to enable the child to progress should be recorded within a Single Support Plan (SSP).
+We use Provision Map software to create provision maps and Single Support plans for children.
+Strategies used to enable the child to progress should be recorded within a Single Support Plan (SSP)or in some cases an Individual Provision Map.
 This will include:

-- Short term targets
+- short term targets

-- Teaching strategies
+- teaching strategies

-- Provision to be put in place
+- provision to be put in place

-- When the plan is to be reviewed
+- when the plan is to be reviewed

-- The outcome of the action taken
+- · the outcome of the action taken

-The SSP only records that which is additional to or different from the differentiated curriculum plan.
-The SSP focuses on two or three individual targets that match the child's needs.
-The SSP is discussed with the child and their parents.
+The Provision Map only records that which is additional to or different from the differentiated curriculum plan.
+The Provision focuses on a few individual targets that match the child's needs.
+Children with EHCPs or who are being considered for EHCNA will have single support plans.

-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the child, the child has not made expected progress, we will consider requesting an Education, Health and Care needs.
-To inform its decision the local authority will expect to see evidence of the action taken by the school as part of SEND support.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEN of the child, the child has not made expected progress, we will consider requesting an Education, Health and Care needs.
+To inform its decision the local authority will expect to see evidence of the action taken by the school as part of SEN support.

-We must provide an annual report for parents on their child's progress.
-We will also go beyond this and provide termly reports for parents on how their child is progressing.
+We must provide an annual report for parents/carers on their child's progress.
+We will also go beyond this and provide termly reports for parents/carers on how their child is progressing where a child is on the SEN register.

-Where a child is receiving SEND support, we will talk to parents regularly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the child and the school.
-The class teacher will meet parents three times each year to discuss the Single Support Plan.
+Where a child is receiving SEN support, we will talk to parents/carers regularly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the child and the school.
+The SENDCO and class teacher will meet parents/carers three times each year to discuss the Single Support Plan.
 It should provide an opportunity for the parent to share their concerns and, together with the teacher, agree their aspirations for the child.

-- recognises the personal and emotional investment of parents and be aware of their feelings; - focuses on the child's strengths as well as areas of additional need; - ensures that parents understand procedures, are offered support and are given documents to discuss before meetings; - allows sufficient time to explore the parents' views and to plan effectively;
+- recognises the personal and emotional investment of parents/carers and be aware of their feelings; - focuses on the child's strengths as well as areas of additional need; - ensures that parents/carers understand procedures, are offered support and are given documents to discuss before meetings; - allows sufficient time to explore the parents'/carers' views and to plan effectively;

-Meetings will, wherever possible, be aligned with the normal cycle of discussions with parents of all children.
+Meetings will, wherever possible, be aligned with the normal cycle of discussions with parents/carers of all children.
 They will, however, be longer than most parent-teacher meetings.